 The HER-2 ISH module comprises two annual runs with in situ hybridization (ISH) tests for HER-2 (without immunohistochemistry).
 This module comprise CISH/SISH test for HER-2 to be detected in formalin fixed paraffin embedded tissues.
 FISH test is also included (NordiQC assessment of lab scoring only).

-The Companion module comprises two annual run witg IHC test for PD-L1 in lung cancer and urothelial cancer (from C5).
+The Companion module comprises two annual run which IHC test for PD-L1.

 The laboratories enrolled are given a unique identification number, which is used for all assessments.
 All participating laboratories are registered in a password protected database.
 On the website, the laboratories have direct access to their own data and are solely responsible for keeping names, e-mail addresses, accounting information etc. up-to-date.